 Urbano, D., & Alvarez, C. (2014).
 Institutional dimensions and entrepreneurial activity: an international study.
 Small business economics, 42, 703-716. https://link.springer.com/article/10.1007/s11187-013-9523-7

-Theme 2: The Role of Nepali Diaspora
+The Role of the Nepali Diaspora

 Situation Analysis

-Whereas the population census of 2021 estimates 2.2 million Nepalis living abroad temporarily, millions more make up a large Nepali diaspora from many countries in Asia, Australia, Europe, and North America.
+Whereas the population census 2021 estimates that 2.2 million Nepalis are living abroad temporarily, millions more make up a large Nepali diaspora from many countries in Asia, Australia, Europe, and North America.
 In today’s age of digital, economic, and cultural interconnectivity worldwide, the diaspora population has helped bring the world to Nepal and Nepalis regardless of the countries of their residence or legal nationality.
-Furthermore, a significant part of the diaspora population away from Nepal as the first or second-generation immigrants feels unified by their shared Nepali identity and culture, with the collective interest and progress of Nepal and Nepalis in their hearts.
+Furthermore, a significant part of the diaspora population away from Nepal as first or second-generation immigrants feels unified by their shared Nepali identity and culture, with the collective interest and progress of Nepal and Nepalis in their hearts.
 Highly diverse in background, education, skills, and abilities, this part of the Nepali diaspora can provide formidable intellectual, technical, economic, and cultural resources for Nepal.
-While limited examples of direct connections and involvements of the Nepali diaspora exist, this resource has largely been untapped when it comes to the way they could be a part of the national development strategy in Nepal.
+While limited examples of direct connections and involvements of the Nepali diaspora exist, this resource has largely been untapped regarding how they could be a part of the national development strategy in Nepal.
 To the extent the Government has worked with the diaspora groups collaboratively, they have been riddled with political favors in a way that alienates a large swath of the diaspora groups and members.
-Creating an appropriate institutional and policy environment can allow interested diaspora groups and members to directly engage and make contributions to the cultural, economic, and social development of Nepal.
+Creating an appropriate institutional and policy environment can allow interested diaspora groups and members to directly engage and contribute to Nepal's cultural, economic, and social development.

 Options available to resolve the issues

-Institutional and Policy Frameworks: Dual citizenship laws can be offered for interested diaspora Nepalis from a strategically selected group of countries, providing a legal framework to capitalize on the diaspora community broadly.
-The current NRN Citizenship doesn’t provide the full legal status for the country to take advantage of the diaspora human capital.
+Institutional and Policy Frameworks: Dual citizenship laws can be offered for interested diaspora Nepalis from a strategically selected group of countries, providing a legal framework to broadly capitalize on the diaspora community.
+The current NRN Citizenship doesn’t offer the full legal status for the government to take advantage of the diaspora human capital.
 For example, a world-class diaspora athlete, artist, scientist, or intellectual cannot be claimed as Nepali legally without dual citizenship.

 Nepali Diaspora Investment Fund: Establish a designated Fund as a quasi-government entity (government-owned corporation) that attracts deposits and investments from the Nepali diaspora globally, invests funds in key infrastructure and social development priority areas, and guarantees a minimum rate of return (say 8%) with additional returns distributable through dividends.
-This is an area where best practices from the work of African diaspora can be examined.
+This is an area where best practices from the work of the African diaspora can be examined.

 Diaspora Entrepreneurship in Nepal: Develop policies and cutting-edge social and technical infrastructures to attract diaspora entrepreneurship in Nepal.
-This is an area where best practices can be learned and applied from India.
+This area is where best practices can be learned from Indian practice and applied in Nepal.

 Diaspora Involvement in Cultural, Educational, and Scientific Activities: Initiatives on facilitating, funding, hosting, and recognizing short-term involvements of the diaspora community in projects focused on cultural, educational, and scientific development of Nepal.